The Rediscovery Hypothesis: Language Models Need to Meet Linguistics: Introduction

 Vector representations of words obtained from self-supervised pretraining of neural language models (LMs) on massive unlabeled data have revolutionized NLP in the last decade.
 This success has spurred an interest in trying to understand what type of knowledge these models actually learn~\shortcite{rogers2020primer,petroni2019}.

 Of particular interest here is ``linguistic knowledge'', which is generally measured by annotating test sets through experts (linguists) following certain pre-defined linguistic schemas.
 These annotation schemas are based on language regularities manually defined by linguists.
 On the other side, we have language models which are pretrained predictors that assign a probability to the presence of a token given the surrounding context.
 Neural models solve this task by finding patterns in the text.
 We refer to the claim that such neural language models rediscover linguistic knowledge as the \textit{rediscovery hypothesis}.
-It stipulates that the patterns of the language discovered by the model trying to solve the pretraining task correlates with the human-defined linguistic regularity.
-In this work we measure the amount of linguistics rediscovered by a pretrained model through the so-called probing tasks: hidden layers of a neural LM are fed to a simple classifier---a probe---that learns to predict a linguistic structure of interest~\shortcite{conneau2018you,hewitt2019structural,tenney2019bert}.
+It stipulates that the patterns of the language discovered by the model trying to solve the pretraining task correlate with the human-defined linguistic regularity.
+In this work we measure the amount of linguistics rediscovered by a pretrained model through the so-called probing tasks: hidden layers of a neural LM are fed to a simple classifier---a probe---that learns to predict a linguistic structure of interest~\shortcite{ettinger2016,adi2017fine,conneau2018you,hewitt2019structural,tenney2019bert}.
 In the first part of this paper (Section~\ref{sec:lth_probing}) we attempt to challenge the \textit{rediscovery hypothesis} through a variety of experiments to understand to what extent it holds.
-Those experiments aim to verify whether the path through language regularity is indeed the one taken by pretrained LMs or whether there is another way to reach good LM performance without rediscovering linguistics.
-Our experiments show that pretraining loss is indeed tightly linked to the amount of linguistics discovered by a LM.
-We therefore fail to reject the rediscovery hypothesis.
+Those experiments aim to verify whether the path through language regularity is indeed the one taken by pretrained LMs or whether there is another way to reach good LM performance without rediscovering linguistic structure.
+Our experiments show that pretraining loss is indeed tightly linked to the amount of linguistic structure discovered by an LM.
+We, therefore, fail to reject the rediscovery hypothesis.